How My Houseplants Nearly Ruined My Hardwood Floors — What I Learned and How You Can Prevent It

 Houseplant water damage to hardwood floors doesn’t look like a flood.
 It’s quieter and slower.
 It shows up as:

 This kind of overwatered plant hardwood floor damage can take months—or even years—before the full extent becomes visible.
 And by then, you’re looking at serious repairs.
-Houseplants water damage hardwood floors.
+Houseplants can cause water damage to hardwood floors.

 How I Tried to Fix It Myself